Gree’s VR VC fund rebrands to add AR and mixed reality

 GFR will be hosting an online pitch event for early stage AR companies to get in front of investors.
 In an email, Tsutsui said he is bullish on standalone VR headsets coming out this year, and he will continue to invest in VR as in the past.

-“We believe that the AR market, especially mobile AR, is finally ready for consumers in 2018 with Google’s ARCore and Apple’s ARKit enabling developers to create killer content,” Tsutsui said.
-“GVR Fund is one of the early investors in VR/AR/MR. We are very committed to support the market across VR/AR/MR and want to see the industry as well as entrepreneurs in the space succeed.”
+“We believe that the AR market, especially mobile AR, is finally ready for consumers in 2018 — with Google’s ARCore and Apple’s ARKit enabling developers to create killer content,” Tsutsui said.
+“GVR Fund is one of the early investors in VR/AR/MR. We are very committed to supporting the market across VR/AR/MR and want to see the industry, as well as entrepreneurs in the space, succeed.”